wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

     a.
 Generate self-signed certificates for each node of the cluster:

-        We have created a Docker image to automate certificate generation using the Wazuh certs gen tool.
-Then, modify the file ``config/wazuh_indexer_ssl_certs/certs.yml`` and execute the following command to obtain the desired certificates:
+        A Docker image is available to automate certificate generation using the Wazuh certs gen tool.
+Just modify the file ``config/wazuh_indexer_ssl_certs/certs.yml`` and execute the following command to obtain the desired certificates:

         .. code-block:: console